saprykin/plibsys/README.md

 ## License

-plibsys is distributed under the terms of GNU LGPLv2 or higher license.
+plibsys is distributed under the terms of MIT license.

 ## More